 DataWindow feature Supported and unsupported features DropDownDataWindows A drop-down DataWindow must be in the same PBL as the DataWindow in which it is used.
 Data for drop-down DataWindows is retrieved on the server.
 See "Using drop-down DataWindows" on page 132.
 The dddw.lines property is not supported in Web pages because the browser controls how the DropDownDataWindow displays.
 Display formats Supported, including the use of color.
 Validation rules The expression might be evaluated on the client or the server, depending on the expression.
-For information, see "Using expressions" on page 139.
+For information, see "Using expressions" on page 138.
 Property expressions Evaluated on the server.
 Layout Properties that specify autosizing of height and width or allow the user to resize or move controls, such as SlideLeft and SlideRight, are ignored.
-Properties The following properties are not supported: EditMask.Spin DataWindow object property Sparse (Suppress Repeating Values) DataWindow object property RightToLeft DataWindow control property The Limit property is not supported in multiline edit columns in a Web DataWindow.
+Properties The following properties are not supported: EditMask.Spin DataWindow object property Sparse (Suppress Repeating Values) DataWindow object property RightToLeft DataWindow control property The ShowConnectLines and ShowLeafNodeConnectLines properties of the TreeView Web DataWindow The Limit property is not supported in multiline edit columns in a Web DataWindow.
 In JavaScript, the multiline edit column maps to a textarea object, and the limit property maps to a maxlength attribute, which the textarea object does not support.
 Tab order Supported in HTML 4 and later browsers.